tzrikka/revchat/docs/setup/bitbucket.md

 > [!IMPORTANT]
 > Bitbucket has a few known issues which affect RevChat functionality:
 >
-> 1. Bitbucket does not send a webhook event when a user edits
+> 1. Bitbucket sends a webhook event when a user edits a PR comment only if [10 minutes or more](https://support.atlassian.com/bitbucket-cloud/docs/event-payloads/#Comment-updated) have passed since the comment was created or last updated (workaround: temporary polling after comments are created or updated, until the duration passes or the comment is deleted)
->    - **PR** comments (as opposed to a file/commit comments)
->    - **Replies** to PR/file/commit comments
-> 2. Bitbucket does not send a webhook event when a user un/likes a PR/file/commit comment/reply
+> 2. Bitbucket does not send a webhook event when a user creates/updates a task (workaround: check PR counter after every other PR event, when updating the channel's bookmarks)
-> 3. Bitbucket does not send a webhook event when a user creates/updates a task
+> 3. Bitbucket does not send a webhook event when a user un/likes a PR/file/commit comment/reply